eltrino/diamantedesk-documentation/user-guide/tickets.md

 To save the changes made, click **Save Settings** on the left top corner of the screen.

+<<<<<<< HEAD
+## Watchers

+Each of the tickets can be assigned to a specific user to make sure that a given issue is solved quickly and efficiently.
+But in order to have more control over certain high priority issues, a new **Watchers** feature has been added.

+**Watcher** is a person who gets an email notification every time the status of a ticket changes.
+When the ticket is created, a **Reporter** (the person who created a ticket) and an **Assignee** automatically become **Watchers**.
+In case the ticket is created from the email through [email processing](email-processing.md), the email sender and all the users from CC (if any) become watchers and recieve email notifications each time the status of a ticket changes.

+Additionally, every ticket can be watched and controlled by other users in the system.

+###Adding Watchers to the Ticket

+To follow the changes made in a certain ticket in the system, open the required ticket either at _Desk > Branches > select a branch_ or at _Desk > All Tickets_.

+If you want to to be aware of the changes made to the ticket, click **Watch** on the option panel at the top of the screen.
+If you want to add another person to the Watchers list, click **Add Watcher** on the option panel and enter the name of a user or click a **List** button and select a user from the list.

 ### Server Setup

 The mailer settings for emails and notifications are usually configured during DiamanteDesk installation.
 To learn more about the process of installation, navigate to the Installation Guide section of the documentation.